torikushiii/hoyolab-auto/README.md

 </p>

 > [!WARNING]
 > This project is still under early development and may does not work as intended.
-If you do use this and encounter any issues, please open an issue.
+Codebase structure may change anytime without any notice.
+If you do use it and encounter any issues, please open an issue that would be very helpful.

 # HoyoLab Auto

 A multi-purpose tool for any supported Hoyoverse games.
 This tool is designed to help you with your daily check-in, stamina check, expedition check, automatic code-redemption, and more.

 # Supported Games
+- [x] Honkai Impact 3rd (Daily Check-In only)
 - [x] Genshin Impact
 - [x] Honkai: Star Rail
-- [x] Honkai Impact 3rd

 # Features
 - [x] Auto check-in (Runs every midnight your local time)